bozsahin/cogs517-philosophy-of-cogsci/README.md

 CATALOG DESCRIPTION: Mind-body problem.
 Materialist theories of mind and cognition.
 Arguments against materialism.
 Consciousness.
 Intentionality.
 Free will.
 Mental causation.
 Perception.
 Modularity and Creativity in cognition.
 Computationalism.
 Language of Thought Hypothesis.
 Computational Theories of Mind.
 What is Cognitive Science About?

-LECTURER: Cem Bozsahin (Fall 2022) Office hours: TBA
+LECTURER: Cem Bozsahin (Fall 2023) Office hours: Open door

-TA: TBA
+TA: Rojda Ozcan

-LECTURES: Tuesdays 11.40-14.30, at room S-03 of the Informatics Institute (second room on the first right at the entrance)
+LECTURES: Thursdays 11.40-14.30, at room S-03 of the Informatics Institute (second room on the first right at the entrance)

+LECTURE FORMAT: Formal lectures, discussion, presentations, quizzes.
+In formal lectures, we have two hours of lecture, than one hour of quiz, either sit-in or take-home.

 BACKGROUND REQUIREMENTS: Basic understanding of cognitive science at the level of COGS501 and COGS502.
 Or some backgorund in philosophy or AI.